Raimo33/ft_transcendence/README.md

 ## Overview
-Pongfu is a web-based augmented reality (AR) Pong game powered by a microservices backend and a lightweight frontend.
+Pongfu is a web-based augmented reality (AR) Pong match powered by a microservices backend and a lightweight frontend.
 The backend combines pure Ruby microservices and pre-built Docker images, communicating to the frontend via the Pongfu API.

 ### Disclaimer
 This is a 42 school project that is part of the common curriculum, **some design choices are forced by the project subject**.
 Also, only some of the brainstormed features are implemented because of time constraints.
 In the following documentation everything written in *italic* has to be interpreted as W.I.P.